sleemanj/xinha/README_DEVELOPERS.txt

-To further make my life easier and come up to speed, I've added trace messages to virtually every method using a contributed version of my DDT debug-trace-message-to-textarea class.
+To further make my life easier and come up to speed, I've added trace messages to virtually every method using a contributed version of my DDT debug-trace-message-to-popup window class.

+You will need to turn off any popup blockers in order to see the debugging trace messages.

 These messages can be turned on and off on a per-class basis using the ddtOn() method.

-There is also a global trace message object included in the full_example-body.html file to trace out the editor startup.
-At that point the page is not completely constructed so a popup window is used to house these trace messages.
+(See examples/simple_example.html)

 What's nice is you can quickly get a feel for the order in which things happen and which methods are invoked for what events.

-Unfortunately, the trace message infrastructure adds a tremendous amount of processing and size to the distribution.
-With all debug messages turned on, this branch of Xinha is pretty much unuseable as an editor.

 The concept is to do development on the trace enabled version of the code and then generate a stripped "runtime" version using the provided ./utils/make_runtime.sh